...

 • Heavy-feeling limbs.

-Other common symptoms of heroin addiction are itching skin and skin-picking disorder.
-When used, heroin triggers the immune system to release histamine, a chemical typically released when someone has an allergic reaction.
-When released inside the body, histamine activates the skin’s itch receptors, which commands the brain to scratch an itch.
+Other common symptoms are itching skin and skin-picking disorder.
+When used, it makes the immune system release histamine.
+Histamine is a chemical that is usually released during an allergic reaction.
+When released inside the body, histamine activates the skin’s itch receptors, which command the brain to scratch an itch.

 • Irritate nerve fibers in the body, making itching worse.